Phenomenological constraints on light mixed sneutrino dark matter scenarios: Experimental constraints

-Therefore, the sneutrino mixing angle is constrained by the result on the Z boson invisible decay width.
+Therefore, the sneutrino mixing angle is constrained by the result on the $Z$-boson invisible decay width.

-We show the experimental constraints on the Higgs boson invisible decay.
-The branching ratio of the Higgs invisible decay is constrained directly through the searches for $Zh \rightarrow ll + E^{\rm miss}_{T}$ \cite{Aad:2014iia, Chatrchyan:2014tja}, and indirectly by the best-fit analysis using the combination of all channels of the Higgs boson decay \cite{ATLAS-CONF-2014-010}.
-We use the results of the best-fit constraint to check our model.
+Let us discuss experimental constraints on the Higgs boson invisible decay.
+The branching ratio of the Higgs invisible decay is constrained directly through the searches for $Zh \rightarrow ll + E^{\rm miss}_{T}$ \cite{Aad:2014iia, Chatrchyan:2014tja}, and indirectly by the best-fit analysis using the combination of all channels of the Higgs boson decay \cite{ATLAS-CONF-2015-004}.
+Here, we employ the results of the best-fit constraint.
 In our model, the decay width of the Higgs boson to a pair of the lighter mixed sneutrino is proportional to the sneutrino mixing angle $\sin^4 \theta_{\tilde{\nu}}$:

-Therefore, the indirect searches impose almost the same upper limit on the sneutrino mixing angle as the direct searches.
 The Higgs boson can decay invisibly also to the lightest neutralino.
-Such decay mode is associated with the Higgsino component of the lightest neutralino.
-Then, if the $\mu$-parameter is large, the decay mode is suppressed and the branching ratio of the Higgs invisible decay is consistent with the experimental results.
+Such a decay mode is associated with the higgsino component of the lightest neutralino.
+When the $\mu$-parameter is much larger than the bino mass, the contribution from this invisible decay mode to the Higgs invisible decay is much smaller than the sneutrino pair channel.

-Finally, we comment on mono-photon searches.
-The searches at LEP2 is not sensitive to the GeV-mass region and not serious in our model \cite{LEPresults}.
-The LHC results are converted into the scattering cross section.
-Since the upper limits are as large as $10^{-40}\ \mathrm{cm}^2$, such constraints are not serious.